SamDeMario-lab/NanoBlot/To_do.md

 We have a function called Scanbamfiles() which we should replace with BamFileList() I think we only have to change 2 functions

+### Update yml file with dependencies in R once linked

 ### Clean GitHub Repo

 ### Test the checkForMultimapping() function